Article

 All other contractual terms continue to apply for the duration of the apprentice programme.

-The following FAQs and scenarios will help employers and staff understand how this provision may affect them.
+The following FAQs will help employers and staff understand how this provision may affect them.

 • Firstly, you need to consider whether the changes to the terms and conditions apply to your apprenticeship schemes.
 This pay preservation provision only applies to apprenticeships as defined in FAQ 2 for employees.

-If you are already preserving the basic pay of existing employees when they commence an apprenticeship, in line with the upcoming changes to section 1.25 and 1.26, then you do not need to take any action to implement the changes.
+If you are already preserving the basic pay of existing employees when they commence an apprenticeship, in line with the upcoming changes to section 1.25/1.26, then you do not need to take any action to implement the changes.

 If apprentices appointed from your own organisation or another NHS organisation are paid the same as new entrants, then you may need to take some action to implement the changes.

-• Were they appointed from an existing NHS role?
+• If they were appointed from an existing NHS role?

-• If they were, do they meet the eligibility criteria which is that they are training to qualify for a role where the evaluated pay band is the same or higher than their previous post and they must be on a formal apprenticeship programme – more detail can be found in annex 30 of the TCS handbook.
+• If they were, do they meet the eligibility criteria which is that they are training to qualify for a role where the evaluated pay band is the same or higher than their previous post and they must be on a formal apprenticeship programme – more detail can be found in annex 30.

 • If they are eligible, you will need to assess whether their basic pay is less than it would have been if they had not moved on to the apprenticeship.